 The school's technical infrastructure must be secure and actively reduces the risk of misuse or malicious attack.
 To facilitate this, school has purchased support from Bolton Schools ICT.
 The role includes:

-- ensuring that detected risks and/or misuse is reported to the Headteacher at school - ensuring that schools are informed of any changes to guidance or any planned maintenance - school technical systems will be managed and reviewed annually in ways that ensure that the school meets recommended technical requirements - all users will have clearly defined access rights to school technical systems and devices - all school network users will be assigned an individual username and password at the appropriate level of access needed for their role - ensuring internet access is filtered for all users.
-Illegal content is filtered by the broadband or filtering provider by actively employing the Internet Watch Foundation CAIC list - content lists are regularly updated and internet use is logged and regularly monitored - there is a clear process in place to deal with requests for filtering changes - provide a platform where school should report any content accessible in school but deemed inappropriate - ensuring appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, work stations, mobile devices etc. from accidental or malicious attempts which might threaten the security of the school systems and data.
+- Follow the DFE digital and technology standards in schools - provide a secure Wi-Fi system for both staff and guests with in your setting - maintaining filtering and monitoring systems - providing filtering and monitoring reports - completing actions following concerns or checks to systems - procure systems (with SLT &DSL) - identify risk (with SLT &DSL) - carry out reviews (with SLT &DSL) - carry out checks (with SLT & DSL) - ensuring that detected risks and/or misuse is reported to the Headteacher at school. - ensuring that schools are informed of any changes to guidance or any planned maintenance. - school technical systems will be managed and reviewed annually in ways that ensure that the school meets recommended technical requirements. - all users will have clearly defined access rights to school technical systems and devices. - all school network users will be assigned an individual username and password at the appropriate level of access needed for their role. - ensuring internet access is filtered for all users.
+Illegal content is filtered by the broadband or filtering provider by actively employing the Internet Watch Foundation Child Abuse Image Content list (CAIC). - content lists are regularly updated, and internet use is logged and regularly monitored. - there is a clear process in place to deal with requests for filtering changes. - provide a platform where school should report any content accessible in school but deemed inappropriate. - ensuring appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, workstations, mobile devices etc. from accidental or malicious attempts which might threaten the security of the school systems and data.
 These are tested regularly.
-The school infrastructure and individual workstations are protected by up to date virus software (Appendix 2)
+The school infrastructure and individual workstations are protected by up-to-date virus software (Appendix 2)